The challenge

 The solution

-The LM6000VELOX aeroderivative gas turbine provides full power in approximately 10 minutes, delivering the operational flexibility required to respond to peak demand and changing grid conditions.
+The LM6000VELOX aeroderivative gas turbine provides full power in under 10 minutes, delivering the operational flexibility required to respond to peak demand and changing grid conditions.
 Its high cyclic life enables frequent starts and stops without compromising performance—an important feature when integrating renewable energy sources.

 With more than 40 million operating hours and over 1,300 units shipped worldwide, LM6000 gas turbines have accumulated more operating experience than any other aeroderivative turbine greater than 40 MW.
 The platform offers greater than 99% start and operational reliability and over 98% availability.